Chan-ops/my-digital-garden/_pages/index.md

 # Hello! 🌱

-Take a look at [[My digital research Garden]] to get started on your exploration.

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">
   Take a look at <span style="font-weight: bold">[[My digital research Garden]]</span> to get started on your exploration.